 I fancy a rummage if you’d be so kind

-I can go in from the front or plump for behind
+Can go in from the front or else plump for behind

-once inside your bread basket I will have a good forage
+Once inside your bread basket I’ll have a good forage

 I can tie them in knots fashion quite the balloon